How do you recycle toys?

 As creators of eco-friendly toys, it’s a question we get asked a lot – how do you recycle toys?

 As most of us know and agree, donating, gifting or selling toys to others is the best option.
-But for those toys that have broken or missing pieces, or are just too well-worn to pass on, what’s the most environmentally friendly way to dispose of them?
+But for those toys that are broken or have missing pieces, or are just too well-worn to pass on, what’s the most environmentally friendly way to dispose of them?